Kesava Pillai Anilkumar

 Kesava Pillai Anilkumar is a South African educator and politician who has been a Member of the Eastern Cape Provincial Legislature since 30 August 2019.
 Anilkumar is a member of the African National Congress.

 Career

 He worked for the Department of Education for 30 years.
 He was first employed as a teacher and later became head of the department.

 Political career

 Anilkumar is a member of the African National Congress.
 Within the party's Rubusana region, he was chairperson and treasurer.
 He was a member of the party's subcommittee on education.
 Anilkumar also served on the provincial committee of South African Democratic Teachers Union (SADTU).

-On 30 August 2019, he was sworn in as a member of the Eastern Cape Provincial Legislature, filling the seat that was made vacant by the death of Ncediwe Nobevu-Booi in July 2019.
+On 30 August 2019, he was sworn in as a member of the Eastern Cape Provincial Legislature, filling the seat made vacant by the death of Ncediwe Nobevu-Booi in July 2019.